fatih/vim-go/README.md

 	:Godef
 	:Godef <identifier>

+Run go test in current directory, any errors will be populate in quickfix window

+	:Gotest

-Build your package, it doesn't create any output binary, however it outputs any errors (if anny) in quickfix window
+Build your package, it doesn't create any output binary, however it outputs any errors (if ann) in quickfix window

 	:make